tjmahr/dissertation/docs/15-aim1-notebook.md

 interaction" between the smooth of time and phonemic ability.
 These smooth interaction terms are analogous to interaction terms in linear models.
 In this case, the interaction term allows the ability score to change the shape of the time trend.
-The model was therefore:
+The additive model was therefore:

 $$
 \small